BananoFrance/aloko/README.md

+If you have any question : Julien#4403 on discord

 aloko is a banano fork of atto who is a tiny Nano wallet, which focuses on ease of use through simplicity.
 Included is a rudimentary Go library to interact with Nano nodes.

 Disclaimer: I am no cryptographer and aloko has not been audited.
-I cannot guarantee thataloko is free of security compromising bugs.
+I cannot guarantee that aloko is free of security compromising bugs.

 # Installation
 You can download precompiled binaries from the [releases